 Applying for access to grants and low-interest loans from schemes backed by public funds, such as start-up loans, can be a relatively time consuming and convoluted process but it can also be a great way for startups to access funds that help set them on their way.

 There are also of course commercial loans offered by an array of mainstream banking organisations and financial service providers.
+If you don’t have any assets to offer as security, you’ll need to apply for an unsecured loan.

 Access to funds through these channels as a startup company has though become notably difficult in recent years as mainstream loan providers have become relatively reluctant to back new businesses which they tend to view as being a little too risky.